philcryer/fak3r.com/README.md

     cd fak3r.com
     rm -rf source/*

-Rename the directory to whatever you want, then <pre>git add .</pre> and check it in under your account, and you should be all set.
+Rename the directory to whatever you want, edit _config.yml then <pre>git add .</pre> check it in under your account, and you should be all set.
 Hit up the [Hexo docs](http://hexo.io/docs/), or feel free to contact me with any questions.

 ## Contact